Gallopsled/pwntools/docs/source/intro.rst

 There's even an SSH module for when you've got to SSH into a box to perform a local/setuid exploit with :mod:`pwnlib.tubes.ssh`.
-You can quickly spawn processes and grab the output, or spawn a process and interact iwth it like a ``process`` tube.
+You can quickly spawn processes and grab the output, or spawn a process and interact with it like a ``process`` tube.

 ::